-In this blog post, we will discuss on one of the most controversial topic: Swift vs Objective-C; suggesting the better technology for your next iOS app.
+In this blog post, we have discussed one of the most controversial topics: Swift vs Objective-C; suggesting the better technology for your next iOS app.

-Before launching of Swift, Objective-C was the most popular programming language in the mobile app development world.
+Before the launch of Swift, Objective-C was the most popular programming language in the mobile app development world.
 Being a compound of C language, it served as a core programming language for developing a variety of iOS applications.
-Meanwhile, the launch of Swift by Apple in 2014 changed the entire scenario especially in iOS app development.
-This gave a rise of comparison of Swift vs Objective-C.
+Meanwhile, the launch of Swift by Apple in 2014 changed the entire scenario, especially in iOS app development.
+This gave rise in comparison to Swift vs Objective-C.

 Compared to its successor, the base of Objective-C is C language and includes a highly complex structure.
 It includes many symbols like @ along with semicolons, lines, etc., which are more confusing for developers, giving them scope to make mistakes.

 As mentioned above, Swift requires less coding work especially for string handling and repetitive statements.
 This is mainly because Swift uses ‘+’ to add together two strings.
 On the other hand, it also uses interpolation that does not need memorize tokens.
-This gives developers a liberty to insert variables directly in line to the strings.
+This gives developers the liberty to insert variables directly in line with the strings.

-As the name suggests, Swift is fast and available as the best option for the performance sensitive code.
-The new programming language outperforms C++ for Mandelbrot algorithm.
-Its latest version, Swift 4, is new and we expect many more advancements in coming time.
+As the name suggests, Swift is fast and available as the best option for the performance-sensitive code.
+The new programming language outperforms C++ for the Mandelbrot algorithm.
+Its latest version, Swift 4, is new and we expect many more advancements in the coming time.